jmestret/SQANTI-SIM/README.md

 ## <a name="updates"></a>Lastest updates

-Current version (10/03/2020): SQANTI-SIM version alpha
+Current version (10/03/2020): SQANTI-SIM version beta

 Updates, patches and releases: